boken-engine/boken-engine/README.md

 ## 1. Description

 BOKEN (from Swedish: The Book; also from Japanese 冒険 - Bōken: Adventure) ENGINE is a Swift Framework with which any user, only with a few lines of codes, can generate full fledged visual stories or slide based presentations for iOS devices.
+It is based on SpriteKit.

-The user just have to provide a human readable JSON description with some predefined properties, the image and sound assets, and initialize the framework within the project with just a few lines.
+The user just has to provide a human readable JSON description with some predefined properties, the image and sound assets, and initialize the framework within the project with just a few lines.

 ## 2. What is it intended for?